-Hello Amy and welcome to the Transition California Community Network!
+Hello Arlene and welcome to the Transition California Community Network!
 We are happy that you joined and welcome your involvement and sharing with the community.
 Here is a link to the 'how to' video tutorials for using and navigating the…"

 "Hello Agnes and welcome to the Transition California Community Network!
 We are happy that you joined and welcome your involvement and sharing with the community.
-Here is a link to the 'how to' video tutorials for using and navigating the…
+Here is a link to the 'how to' video tutorials for using and navigating the…"